 |Michael Kuhn (principal investigator) – firstname.lastname@example.org

 Michael Kuhn leads the research group of population economics at the Vienna Institute of Demography.
 He has a doctorate in economics from the University of Rostock, Germany, and has held positions at the Centre of Health Economics, University of York, UK (1999-2004) and at the Max-Planck-Institute for Demographic Research and University of Rostock, Germany (2005-2008).
-His research interests lie in health, population and labour economics, and he has published, inter alia, in the Journal of Health Economics, Economics Letters, Journal of Mathematical Economics, Demographic Research and Theoretical Population Biology.
+His research interests lie in health, population and labour economics, and he has published, inter alia, in the Journal of Health Economics, Journal of Economic Theory, Journal of Population Economics, Demographic Research and Theoretical Population Biology.

 |Stefan Wrzaczek (co-applicant) – email@example.com